 When you install ShipWorks, you'll need to configure the default printer for each shipping provider you use.
 This includes downloading the correct label type for your shipments, verifying that printing rules are correct, and connecting your template to your printer.
-This article assumes that you've already installed ShipWorks, added a store, and know which printer and label type to use.
+This article assumes that you have already installed ShipWorks, added a store, and know which printer and label type to use.

 Follow all the steps below in order to make sure your printer gets connected to ShipWorks properly.